Last updated on September 25th, 2023 at 12:51 pm

 But how do you know if these predictions are true?
 What does it take for a housing market to crash?
 And what signs should you be looking for?

-We’ll discuss real estate statistics from 2021 and 2022, how foreclosures affect the market, as well as what experts say about the San Diego housing market forecast in 2023.
+We’ll discuss current real estate statistics, how foreclosures affect the market, as well as what experts say about the San Diego housing market forecast in 2024

 inventory by price range